Flood1993/TFG_voronoi/README.md

 I am developing my project under the [Processing](https://processing.org/) integrated development environment.
 For computing the Voronoi diagrams, I am using a library made by [Lee Byron](http://leebyron.com/mesh/).

 If you have any question, suggestion or comment, please feel free to write me at guillermo.alonso.nunez@alumnos.upm.es

+***

+How would all of the above look like?

+Let's throw some "random" starting points to a given partition (in black) and calculate the corresponding Voronoi diagram (in green)!

+// TODO: Insert start image

+Oops, it doesn't look like a good approximation...
+Maybe we can do something about it?

+// TODO: Insert end image

+But...
+Is it the best we can do?